 Oberlin’s Cinema Studies Program is one of the first established at a liberal arts college and one of few programs where students don’t just study films and filmmaking, they produce them.

 Core faculty in this interdisciplinary program provide an academic foundation for students interested in film production as well as those studying cinema from a critical perspective.
-Faculty have experience as filmmakers, documentarians, set designers, and directors.View Faculty
+Faculty have experience as filmmakers, documentarians, video artists, animators and directors.View Faculty

 Cinema, modern culture’s primary art form, is also the central component of the media traditions and industries that structure contemporary society.
 From music to art installations, and from literature to the Internet, these various artistic expressions, both individually and in relation to cinema, help us better understand and experience the world around us.
 Each profoundly influences how we understand and experience the actual world; each stands, in some meaningful way, between us and that world—past, present, and future.